snicki13/plantuml-github-action/README.md

 ## Example usage

-This is an workflow example which generates the svg and png images from PlantUML digrams.
+This is an an example of a workflow which generates the svg and png images from PlantUML text digram.
+It will trigger every time there is a change in a `puml` file.

 `.github/worksflows/main.yml`: